davidbau/webhome/content/pages/about.md

 </td>
 <td>
-I have an M.S. in Computer Science from Cornell, and an A.B. in mathematics from Harvard.
+I have an M.S. in Computer Science from Cornell, and an A.B. in Mathematics from Harvard.
 </td>
 </tr>
 </table>